austinhutchen/judgebot/README.md

 # judgebot
-c++ bot that deciedes how much it likes your name based on string manipulation and rand values.
+c++ bot that decides how much it likes your name based on string manipulation and rand values.
 Used for a larger project.